What is Blockchain?

 Examples of Blockchain Usage

-The application for blockchain is limitless because there are so many application fields of blockchain usage.
+The usage of blockchain in different fields is limitless because there are now so many applications in different fields of life that are utilizing blockchain technology.
+One of the prime examples of blockchain-based applications is “Bitcoin” and other Altcoins such as Ethereum, Dogecoin, Litecoin, and more.
 Among them, the ‘point[rewards] integration system’ is one of the most representative blockchain usage examples.
 Dozens of hundreds of point reward apps registered online could only be withdrawn and used when certain amounts were collected.
 In such a case, online platform called Milk linked to the point system of companies that joined the Milk Alliance and managed the point data in one blockchain, enabling users to use it in various applications.

 Yet, this is just the beginning.
 In fact, 98% of the world’s 7,500 virtual currency types are related to blockchain technology.
 After all, blockchain is also a kind of database management technology as well.
 Some of the most comprehensible examples of blockchain use are as follows: